Skip to main content

 NC State Prevention Services provides case management, education and outreach emphasizing developmental, and non-judgmental perspectives for student prevention efforts.
 Through the lenses of behavioral health, wellness, and sustainability, our professionals cross-collaborate with the campus community to enhance individual and collective well-being, as well as assisting students to gain the necessary resources to remain successful academically and emotionally at NC State.
 For information about Prevention Services, please click here.

 Feed the Pack is a community-based initiative sustained by the greater NCSU community to combat the food insecurity experienced by members of the Wolf Pack family.
-Students can stop by the food pantry (located on main campus at Honors and Scholars Commons 2221 Dunn Avenue.
+Students can stop by the food pantry (located on main campus at Honors and Scholars Commons 2221 Dunn Avenue.)
 The Pantry can be accessed through the main doors off of Dunn Avenue to stock up on supplies.
 For information about service hours, please click here.

 Students experiencing food, housing or financial insecurity can submit this application in order to see which programs and services (Student Emergency Fund, PACK Meal Share, PACK Meal Scholarships, etc.) you may qualify for to assist you as you continue to work towards attaining your degree.
+For more information, please click here.

 NC State Wellness and Recreation empowers the Wolfpack community to thrive.
 Together, we explore and grow in these six elements of wellness: purpose, financial, physical, emotional, social and community.
 The facilities have single-occupancy restroom/shower combinations.
-A strong partner of the GLBT Center is ThriveWell, which educates and empowers the Wolfpack community to establish and maintain healthy behaviors.
+A strong partner of the Pride Center is ThriveWell, which educates and empowers the Wolfpack community to establish and maintain healthy behaviors.
 The program includes student wellness initiatives, Wood Wellness Village living and learning community, lifestyle modification programs, wellness education sessions, and special events.
 Visit the Wellness and Recreation website for more information.

 Leadership